-The Libra month is here so I need to buy birthday cards in bulk as so many of my friends and family were born under this sign.
+October is here and I need to buy birthday cards in bulk, as many of my friends and family were born under this sign.
 I’m always amazed at how astrology brings certain signs into your life – it’s as if the universe is telling you something – and with Libra that something is most likely to be concerned with relationships in the widest sense.
-Libra is about relating and keeping life balanced, so for a Scorpio – well versed in life’s extremes – it’s a good message to hear.
+This sign is about relating and keeping life balanced.
+For a Scorpio – well versed in life’s extremes – it’s a good message to hear.

-I visited my Libra sister the other week.
-She lives a couple of hundred miles away from me and due to the pandemic restrictions and her work as a teacher, I hadn’t seen her in many months.
+Recently, I visited my sister.
+She lives a couple of hundred miles away from me and, due to the pandemic restrictions and her work as a teacher, I hadn’t seen her in many months.
 So, we were catching up on a few things and she was describing some issues she had with her work.
 “My job”, she said, “it’s all about relationships”.
 That’s Libra, totally getting the essence of her own sign.

 It’s also a good reminder that we all have Libra in our natal chart – and even if we don’t have any planets in this sign, almost all of us will have a house with its cusp in Libra, so this sign will have an influence in your life somewhere.
 With this in mind, it’s a good time to remind ourselves of what Libra brings to the table.

 Like the other articles in this monthly series, this post contains an extract from the draft of my forthcoming book, ‘Planets, Signs and Houses‘ and as I’m aiming to publish in October/November (after the Mercury retrograde in Libra of course!) this will probably be the last of those extracts published fully in blog form.
 Those of you who are interested in receiving an update regarding publication, subscribe to my website using the form below this article – I’ll be posting the book launch in due course.